writetome51/ArrayPaginator/README.md

 <summary>view methods</summary>

  ```
-getPage(currentPageNumber, itemsPerPage? = undefined): any[]
+getPage(pageNumber, options?: { itemsPerPage: number }): any[]
-    // If `itemsPerPage` left undefined, most recent setting will be used.
+    // If `itemsPerPage` is not provided, its most recent setting will be used.

 getCurrentPageNumber(): number
+    // returns page asked for in most recent call of this.getPage()

 getTotalPages(): number
 ```